david-drew/OpenVINO-Samples/OpenVINO_Samples_DL_Workbench_2.md

 </details>

-## Additional Samples for Linux* using Model Optimizer Command-Line
+## Additional Samples for Linux* using Model Optimizer Command Line

-NOTE: When using OpenVINO™ from the command line, you must setup your environment whenever you change users or launch a new terminal.
+NOTE: When using OpenVINO™ from the command line, you must set up your environment whenever you change users or launch a new terminal.

     source /opt/intel/openvino/bin/setupvars.sh